 The Government’s focus on preparing better for the next pandemic, by developing vaccines or stockpiling PPE, is misguided and foolhardy.
 We should be focussing on preventing the next pandemic by banning the sale of wild animals globally and stopping large-scale factory farming.
 Going vegan would be the simplest, and most effective solution.

-The first human case of monkeypox was recorded in 1970 in the Democratic Republic of the Congo in a nine-year-old boy living in a region where smallpox was eliminated in 1968.
+The first human case of mpox was recorded in 1970 in the Democratic Republic of the Congo in a nine-year-old boy living in a region where smallpox was eliminated in 1968.
 Since then, most cases have been reported in central and west Africa, often in areas close to tropical rainforests but increasingly in urban areas too.

 Human cases have been reported in 11 African countries: Benin, Cameroon, the Central African Republic, the Democratic Republic of the Congo, Gabon, Cote d’Ivoire, Liberia, Nigeria, the Republic of the Congo, Sierra Leone and South Sudan.